 DO NO COW PRODUCTS CONTAIN LEAD?

-While we are extremely confident in the quality of the ingredients we source from our suppliers, as a plant-based product, the presence of trace elements such as lead are inevitable and unavoidable, despite the fact that all of our ingredients are non-GMO verified and in many cases, minimally processed.
+While we are extremely confident in the quality of the ingredients we source from our suppliers, the presence of trace elements such as lead are inevitable and unavoidable, despite the fact that all of our ingredients are non-GMO verified and in many cases, minimally processed.

 Any lead in our bars is naturally occurring at trace levels that are well below the lead content mentioned above for products like spinach and sweet potatoes.
 The trace amounts of lead are primarily from the rice and pea proteins that we use as our primary sources of plant-based proteins.
 Our main supplier of plant proteins is the industry leader in quality and safety and has spent millions of dollars on R&D to continuously lower their levels of naturally occurring heavy metals.
 They source from areas that have fewer naturally occurring heavy metals, they employ strict manufacturing protocols and procedures to limit heavy metals at every processing step, and every batch is tested for heavy metals at a U.S. based, 3rd party ISO accredited laboratory.
 They have met/exceeded the standards set by the World Health Organization (WHO), US FDA, the EU, and Canadian Natural Health Products Directorate.